MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1809.md

 - **appPingEventDownloadMetricsUrl**  For events representing a download, the CDN URL provided by the update server for the client to download the update, the URL is controlled by Microsoft servers and always maps back to either *.delivery.mp.microsoft.com or msedgesetup.azureedge.net.
 Default: ''.
 - **appPingEventDownloadTimeMs**  For events representing a download, the time elapsed between the start of the download and the end of the download, in milliseconds.
 For events representing an entire update flow, the sum of all such download times over the course of the update flow.
 Sent in events that have an event type of '1', '2', '3', and '14' only.
 Default: '0'.
 - **appPingEventErrorCode**  The error code (if any) of the operation, encoded as a signed, base-10 integer.
 Default: '0'.
-- **appPingEventEventResult**  An enum indicating the result of the event.
-Please see the wiki for additional information.
-Default: '0'.
+- **appPingEventEventResult**  An enumeration indicating the result of the event.
+Common values are '0' (Error) and '1' (Success).
+Default: '0' (Error).
-- **appPingEventEventType**  An enum indicating the type of the event.
-Compatible clients MUST transmit this attribute.
-Please see the wiki for additional information.
+- **appPingEventEventType**  An enumeration indicating the type of the event and the event stage.
+Default: '0' (Unknown).
 - **appPingEventExtraCode1**  Additional numeric information about the operation's result, encoded as a signed, base-10 integer.
 Default: '0'.
 - **appPingEventInstallTimeMs**  For events representing an install, the time elapsed between the start of the install and the end of the install, in milliseconds.
 For events representing an entire update flow, the sum of all such durations.
 Sent in events that have an event type of '2' and '3' only.
 Default: '0'.
 - **appPingEventNumBytesDownloaded**  The number of bytes downloaded for the specified application.
 Default: '0'.
-- **appPingEventSequenceId**  An id that uniquely identifies particular events within one request ID.
+- **appPingEventSequenceId**  An ID that uniquely identifies particular events within one requestId.
 Since a request can contain multiple ping events, this field is necessary to uniquely identify each possible event.
-- **appPingEventSourceUrlIndex**  For events representing a download, the position of the download URL in the list of URLs supplied by the server in a "urls" tag.
+- **appPingEventSourceUrlIndex**  For events representing a download, the position of the download URL in the list of URLs supplied by the server in a tag.
 - **appPingEventUpdateCheckTimeMs**  For events representing an entire update flow, the time elapsed between the start of the update check and the end of the update check, in milliseconds.
 Sent in events that have an event type of '2' and '3' only.
 Default: '0'.
 - **appUpdateCheckIsUpdateDisabled**  The state of whether app updates are restricted by group policy.
 True if updates have been restricted by group policy or false if they have not.
 - **appUpdateCheckTargetVersionPrefix**  A component-wise prefix of a version number, or a complete version number suffixed with the $ character.
-The server SHOULD NOT return an update instruction to a version number that does not match the prefix or complete version number.
 The prefix is interpreted a dotted-tuple that specifies the exactly-matching elements; it is not a lexical prefix (for example, '1.2.3' MUST match '1.2.3.4' but MUST NOT match '1.2.34').
 Default: ''.
 - **appUpdateCheckTtToken**  An opaque access token that can be used to identify the requesting client as a member of a trusted-tester group.
-If non-empty, the request SHOULD be sent over SSL or another secure protocol.
+If non-empty, the request is sent over SSL or another secure protocol.
+This field is unused by Edge Update and always empty.
 Default: ''.
 - **appVersion**  The version of the product install.
-Please see the wiki for additional information.
 Default: '0.0.0.0'.
-- **eventType**  A string indicating the type of the event.
-Please see the wiki for additional information.
+- **eventType**  A string representation of appPingEventEventType indicating the type of the event.
 - **hwHasAvx**  '1' if the client's hardware supports the AVX instruction set.
 '0' if the client's hardware does not support the AVX instruction set. '-1' if unknown.
 Default: '-1'.
 - **hwHasSse**  '1' if the client's hardware supports the SSE instruction set.
 '0' if the client's hardware does not support the SSE instruction set. '-1' if unknown.
 Default: '-1'.
 - **hwHasSse2**  '1' if the client's hardware supports the SSE2 instruction set.
 '0' if the client's hardware does not support the SSE2 instruction set. '-1' if unknown.
 Default: '-1'.